 Non-owner auto insurance in the biggest Idaho cities

-In Post Falls non-owner auto insurance costs $17 per month or $199 annually, while drivers in Rexburg pay $17 monthly for the same coverage.
+Non-owner auto insurance cost in Post Falls is $17 a month or $199 a year, whereas drivers in Rexburg pay $17 a month for the same coverage.

 Car insurance premiums in Idaho vary by city, with insurers adjusting non-owner car insurance rates based on factors such as the frequency of accidents, theft and vandalism in the area.